 Chemistry is the science that investigates and explains the structure and properties of matter.
-Our goal in 10th grade Chemistry is for students to realize and understand that chemistry is a part of everyday life.
+Students completing our chemistry class will be exposed to how chemistry is a part of everyday life beyond high school and will also be prepared for a bachelor's degree beyond post .
 In this course students will be exposed to basic chemistry concepts such as: matter, atomic structure, compounds, reactions, bonding, water, acids and bases, and organic chemistry.
 Students can expect to do hands on labs, lab write ups, cooperative projects and in class discussions.